cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 +------+----------+--------+----------+-------+-------------------+-----------+-----------+
 ```

-Under Operating system you will see the block device you will see
+Under `Operating System` you will see the block device you will see
 information about your operating system.
-This it the card plugged into
+This is the card plugged into
 the back of your PI.

 Under SDCards found you will see the list of SD Cards and some
 information about the cards that are plugged into the writers.

 Make sure that you only include cards that you truly want to overwrite.
-We have give an example where this is not the case while indicating it
+We have given an example where this is not the case while indicating it
 in the Empty column.
-We recommend that you only use formatted cards so
+We recommend that you only use formatted cards, so
-you are sure you do not by accident delete infprmation.
+you are sure you do not by accident delete information.

 ## ROOT

-For the burn process you need to use root priviledges.
-To achieve this
+For the burn process, you need to use root privileges.
+To achieve this,
 you need to execute the following commands.
 The source command
 activates the python virtual env that you have created where you
 installed the cm-pi-burn command